 The answers to these questions can be complemented by the accreditations of a school and its rankings.
 There are 3 key accreditations; the AMBA accreditation guarantees that the quality of the MBA meets international standards, while the AACSB and Equis prove the same for the school itself.
-As of January 2019, only 90 schools in the worlds have achieved triple accreditation.
+As of January 2019, only 1% of schools in the world-wide have achieved triple accreditation.

 At EDHEC Global MBA, we’re proud to have this coveted triple accreditation.
 We are a Grande Ecole founded over a century ago by entrepreneurs, and specifically dedicated to business.

 Rankings are important, too.
 Those published by The Economist, QS, and The Financial Times are recognised for their quality.
 Some criteria you can look out for are; value for money, diversity, and how long students take to get a job after graduation.

 Learning theory in a lecture hall and applying your new knowledge to real-life situations are two very different things.
 That’s why it’s important to have teachers who are not just experts from an academic perspective, but also come from the industry they teach in, or have close ties with it.

 It can be very beneficial when professors apply a variety of practical teaching methods.
 Case studies, peer-to-peer learning and action learning are all techniques that help you apply what you’ve learnt to the real-life situations that you find yourself in once you return to your career.